danillouz/dans.garden/content/Mastadon alias.md

 ### The alias behaves like a "catch-all"

-Since I'm [redirecting WebFinger requests](#redirecting-webfinger-requests), I'm returning the same response for all `acct:` queries.
+Since I'm [[#Redirecting WebFinger requests]], I'm returning the same response for all `acct:` queries.
 So any[^4] local username can be provided together with my custom domain.

 [^4]: Sadly, using emoji doesn't work though.